monirahammed/NSE_INDIA/README.md

-# Fetch NSE daily bhav copy files, bulk deals, block deals and store it in MySQL database for anaylysis.
+# Fetch NSE daily bhav copy files, bulk deals, block deals and store it in MySQL database for analysis

 ### You can use this Python script to download NSE India Stock Information into a MySql
 ### Database.
 You can download Historical information or daily stock information.